 What is Freesat?
 The alternative to Sky explained

-When it comes to getting live programming and on-demand content, there are several ways of getting it to your home: from cable, to the Internet with OTT video and satellite.
+When it comes to getting live programming and on-demand content into the home, there are a few ways of doing so: aerial, Internet, and satellite.

 What is Freesat?

-Freesat is a free-to-air satellite TV service that sends programming to people’s homes over a satellite connection rather than aerial or via cable.
+Freesat is a free-to-air satellite TV service that beams programming to peoples’ homes over a satellite connection rather than aerial or cable.

-Transmission over satellite has its advantages, as we’ll get to later, but what you can expect from Freesat is 170 channels with 100% coverage.
+Transmission over satellite has its advantages, but what you can expect from Freesat is around 170 channels with 100% coverage.
 The service is technically free, much like Freeview Play, but there are costs involved, namely if you decide to purchase a TV box to access content.
-The service itself is subscription free.
+The platform itself is subscription free to access.

-Both use an EPG (electronic programming guide), but the programming list on both does differ.
-Freesat offers more channels than Freeview and a wider variety of radio stations, however All4 is missing from the Freesat line-up where it is available on Freeview.
+Both Freesat and Freeview use an EPG (electronic programming guide), but the programming list on both differs.
+Freesat offers more channels than Freeview and a wider variety of radio stations.
+Channel 4 was missing from the Freesat line-up but returned at the beginning of 2024.

 There’s also the cost involved.
-If you choose to add a Freeview set-top box to your setup, they’re usually a lot less expensive than Freesat’s boxes, which incur a much higher upfront fee.
-Once bought, you won’t have to worry about subscriptions as both platforms are free-to-watch, though that excludes SVOD apps such as Netflix and BritBox that require a sub to access.
+If you choose to add a Freeview set-top box to your setup, they’re usually less expensive than a Freesat boxes, which incur a higher upfront fee.
+Once bought, you won’t have to worry about subscriptions as both platforms are free-to-watch, though this excludes SVOD apps such as Netflix and BritBox that require a sub for access.

 How do I get Freesat?

 To watch Freesat you will need a satellite dish.
 If you don’t have one it will need to be installed (for rented properties you will need to check with the landlord if one can be installed).
-If there already is an existing installation in your property/accommodation, then that can be activated to get Freesat into the home.
+If there already is an existing installation in your property/accommodation, then it can be activated to get Freesat.

-You can connect the satellite cable straight to your TV if it has the necessary tuner, but if it doesn’t, then another method of setting satellite coverage is to buy a set-top box.
+You can connect the satellite cable straight to your TV if it has the necessary tuner, but if it doesn’t, another method of getting satellite coverage is through a set-top box.
 Freesat has produced a couple of its own boxes, including a recordable version, and there are a few other boxes, notably from Humax and Manhattan.

 What do I get with Freesat?